sudara/melatonin_blur/README.md

 Blurs are essential to modern design.
 Layered drop shadows, frosted glass effects, blurred backgrounds — you won't see a nice looking app in the 2020s without them.

-Designers work in vector based tools such as Figma.
-Shadows are a big part of their workflow.
-With proper support for drop shadows, you can take a designer's work in Figma and quickly translate it (no need to export image strips and so on like we're in the 1990s).
+Designers tend to work in vector based tools such as Figma.
+Shadows are a big part of their workflow, how they bring depth and life to 2D interfaces.
+Melatonin Blur is designed to let you can take a designer's work in CSS/Figma and quickly translate it (no need to export image strips and so on like it's still the 90s!).

-For example, I have sliders that look like this:
+For example, I have a slider that look like this:

 ![Figma - 2023-11-09 05](https://github.com/sudara/melatonin_blur/assets/472/1b84cad0-6044-444a-a2bd-ac8d33142eb9)

 Every single part of this slider is a vector path with shadows.
-The background track (2 inner), to the level indicator (3 inner, 2 drop) to the knob (3 drop shadow), is a vector path with shadows.
-They all need to be rendered fast enough that several of them can be happily animated at 60fps without freezing up the UI on older machines.
+The background track (2 inner), to the level indicator (3 inner, 2 drop) to the knob (3 drop shadow).
+They all need to be rendered fast enough that many of these can be happily animated at 60fps without freezing up the UI on older machines.

-Stack Blur from Gin first made this UI technically possible for me.
+Stack Blur [via the Gin implementation](https://github.com/FigBug/Gin) first made this feel technically possible for me.
 Thanks Roland!

-However, performance issues are death by 1000 cuts.
+However, performance is death by 1000 cuts.
 I was still finding myself building little caching helpers.
-Sometimes these shadows added up, and I didn't feel "safe", in particular on Windows.
+Sometimes these shadows add up, and I didn't feel "safe", in particular on Windows.
 On larger images (above 500px in a dimension) Stack Blur can takes milliseconds of CPU time (which is unacceptable for responsive UI targeting 60fps).
-I was also seeing some jank in Debug mode, which is discouraging.
+I was also seeing some slowdows in Debug mode.

 So I started to get curious about the Stack Blur algorithm.
 I kept thinking I could make it:

 * **Faster**.
 I figured a vectorized implementation would be faster than the original.
 The original stack blur algorithm was made for an environment without access to SIMD or intel/apple vendor libs, in 2004.
 For larger images, I was seeing images take `ms`.
 I wanted them to stay in the `µs`.
 In Debug, the unoptimized algorithm was sluggish and couldn't provide 60fps, even on a fast machine, so as a Bonus, this implementation is also very fast in Debug.
 * **Cleaner**.
 The implementation in gin comes from a long line of ports starting with [Mario's old js implementation](https://web.archive.org/web/20110707030516/http://www.quasimondo.com/StackBlurForCanvas/StackBlur.js).
-That means there's no templates, no code reuse, there's multiplication and left shift tables to avoid division, and all kinds of trickery that's no longer needed with C++ and modern compilers.
+That means there's no templates, no code reuse, there's multiplication and left shift tables to avoid division, and all kinds of trickery that's felt no longer needed with C++ and modern compilers.
 * **Understandable**.
-The concept of the "stack" in Stack Blur can take a while to "click."
+The concept of the "stack" in Stack Blur can take a while to click.
 I had a hard time finding resources that made it easy to understand.
 The original notes on the algorithm don't align with how implementations semeed to work in practice.
 So I was interested in understanding how the algorithm works.
 * **Tested**.
 This is critical when iteratively re-implementing algorithms, and I felt like it was a must-have.
 * **Benchmarked**.
 The only way to effectively compare implementations was to test on Windows and MacOS.
 * **Batteries included**.

-Well, thanks to being arrogant and setting a somewhat ridiculously high bar, I spent 4-5 weeks and implemented Stack Blur probably 25 times, enough where I can do it in my sleep.
+Tthanks to being arrogant and setting a somewhat ridiculously high bar, I implemented Stack Blur probably 25+ times over the course of a few weeks.
+Enough where I can now do it in my sleep.
 There are 15 reference implementations in this repo that pass the tests (most didn't bring the performance improvements I was looking for).
-I still have a few more implementations that I'd like to try, but I've already invested ridiculous amounts of time into what I've been affectionately calling my C++ performance final exam, and would like to move on with my life!
+I still have a few more implementations that I'd like to try, but I've already invested ridiculous amounts of time into what I've been calling my *C++ performance final exam* — and would like to move on with my life!

 ## More Benchmarks